setkeh/PuppetManifests/README.md

 -----------------
 All site wide config should go in sites/ directory sites.pp will automatically include all manifests in this DIR

+Power DNS required some directory patches if you need to edit this you can edit the variable $pdns_dirs in nodes/dns.pp

 Tools and Modules:
 ------------------